Mosaic AI announces launch of enterprise B2B support platform

 The downstream business impact for your customers is also serious: if your product stops working, oftentimes it means your customers aren’t able to do their jobs, putting their own revenue at risk.

 One unhappy user can escalate risk across an entire account.
 One repeated product issue impacts renewals and expansion opportunities.
 Support quality directly influences product adoption, and poor support leads to low customer satisfaction, frustration, and churn.
 And churn of six or seven figure customers has huge implications for your bottom line.
+And the economics are unforgiving: Harvard Business Review reports that increasing customer retention by just 5% can lift profits by 25% to 95%.

 Customer expectations also differ in B2B.

 When you’re selling a $100 pair of shoes, you can push customer interactions to a chatbot (even if it only works 60% of the time).
 But when a customer’s spending $250k with you each year, a focus on deflecting tickets can come back to bite you — just a little bit of friction in the customer experience can build up over time and hurt customer loyalty.
+And tolerance for friction is shrinking.
+Zendesk's 2025 CX Trends Report found that 63% of customers will switch to a competitor after just one bad experience — up 9% from the year before.

 Lastly, layer in the fact that the customer support software landscape is evolving faster than most teams can keep up.
 AI is reshaping the space, but AI hype makes it hard to know what “good” actually looks like.
 B2C tools tout huge results, but it’s often a function of the relatively simple, repetitive questions B2C companies deal with.
 When applied to the B2B customer experience, these tools fall flat.